crazoter/My-Docs/docs/manga_reviews.md

   * Don't expect a lot of romance (at least, action would dominate the manga).
   * Some fanservice.
   * There is the occasional plot armor.
-  * Makes references and pays tribute to other popular series (some concepts will be similar)
+  * Makes references and pays tribute to other popular series (some concepts will be similar as well)
   * Spoilers alert:
     * Protagonist will become very OP, but in an unconventional manner.
     * Demon queen is tsundere
 * **Should you read it:** Yes!
 It is a very entertaining read.
 The quality of this chinese manhwa is really good, even though the plot starts off a little shallow.
 If you're looking for a shounen manga to sink your teeth into, this is a good one.
+Unfortunately some of the chapters are very short with very little actual plot progression.

 </TabItem>